 Fluxer came from about five years of work.

-If you have used Fluxer and know the limits of LLMs, this should be obvious.
-Software this large only reaches this level of quality when a competent person keeps working on it over time.
+If you have used Fluxer and know the limits of LLMs, this should be obvious: software this large only reaches this level of quality when a competent person keeps working on it over time.
 In Fluxer's case, that means years of on-and-off development, testing, reworking, and learning from real users.
-Most of the core product predates LLMs becoming a normal part of software development, and the architecture, data model, protocols, safety decisions, technical choices, and sense of what Fluxer should be are mine.
+Most of Fluxer's core predates LLMs becoming a normal part of software development, and the architecture, data model, protocols, safety decisions, technical choices, and sense of what Fluxer should be are mine.

-Many models were trained in ways I disagree with, and I dislike the direction most AI companies are taking.
-More recently I have preferred local open source models where they are good enough, because the tool exists either way and I use it on my own terms.
+I have real disagreements with how many models were trained and with the direction much of the AI industry is taking.
+Lately I've preferred local open source models where they are good enough, because the tool exists either way and I use it on my own terms.

-The closest way to describe it is as a second brain.
+The closest description is a second brain.
 When the codebase is large and the problem is subtle, it helps to have something that can sit with a crash log, a failing test, or a rough specification and help me think through where to look next.
-That can save time on the slow, repetitive parts of the work without changing who is responsible for the result.
+That saves time on the slow, repetitive parts of the work without changing who is responsible for the result.

-The clean commit history has a simpler explanation.
-The early work happened privately over more than three years, and I squashed it when Fluxer moved from closed development to public source.
-That is normal for a closed-to-open transition.
+The clean commit history has a simpler explanation: the early work happened privately over more than three years, and I squashed it when Fluxer moved from closed development to public source.
+A closed-to-open transition often looks like that.

 The contributor policy follows the same principle: